Interpolating Hodge-Tate and de Rham Periods: Introduction

 Interpolation results of this sort have already been essential to work on the Langlands program.
 Berger and Colmez \cite{bc} interpolate periods when \emph{all} of the Hodge-Tate-Sen weights are fixed.
 Their work is used by Chenevier and Harris \cite{ch} to establish local-global compatibility of the Langlands correspondence at $p$ for $p$-adic Galois representations that are constructed via $p$-adic interpolation rather than in the cohomology of a Shimura variety.
-Kisin \cite{kisin} proved an important and widely applied interpolation result for a single Hodge-Tate, de Rham, or crystalline period of fixed Hodge-Tate-Sen weight, where the remaining weights are required to vary.
-Recently Liu proved an interpolation theorem for multiple crystalline periods using different methods, which implies the interpolation of the corresponding de Rham periods in that setting \cite{rliu}.
-However, this result does not allow one to interpolate de Rham periods that do not come from crystalline periods, except in the aforementioned bounded weight situation of Berger and Colmez \cite{bc}.
+Kisin \cite{kisin} proved an important interpolation result for a single Hodge-Tate, de Rham, or crystalline period of fixed Hodge-Tate-Sen weight, where the remaining weights are required to vary.
+His work has been applied to prove local-global compatibility statements in works of Skinner, Jorza, Luu, and the author \cite{skinner,jorza,luu,shahdiss}.

+Liu proved an interpolation theorem for multiple semistable periods using different methods, which implies the interpolation of the corresponding de Rham periods in that setting \cite{rliu}.
+However, this result does not allow one to interpolate de Rham periods that do not come from semistable periods, except in the aforementioned bounded weight situation of Berger and Colmez \cite{bc}.

+Bellovin \cite{bell} independently proved strong results regarding $p$-adic families of $(\varphi,\Gamma)$-modules in her dissertation, which we learned about after posting a draft of this article.
+She proves base change results that include a statement analogous to Proposition \ref{prop:dr1cocycle} below, and obtains the stratification given in Theorem \ref{thm:introstratfam}.
+Neither our intermediate nor our final results are exactly equivalent, as the passage to $(\varphi,\Gamma)$-modules is not an equivalence of categories in the family setting (c.f.\ \cite{kliu}).
+Although some aspects of our strategies are similar, the methodologies for many crucial parts of the argument are completely different.
+Moreover, the results on higher cohomology in Section \ref{sec:highercoh} are completely distinct.

+In fact, there is a long line of works on families of $(\varphi,\Gamma)$-modules \cite{kliu,pottharst,liu2,hellmann,kpx,rliu}.
+Bellovin's results in \cite{bell} extend earlier works of Kedlaya-Liu \cite{kliu} and Pottharst \cite{pottharst}.
+Another main emphasis was constructing a global triangulation \cite{liu2,hellmann,kpx}, which primarily involves globalizing a crystalline period -- this is substantially more difficult than the analogous results for Hodge-Tate and de Rham periods given in Section \ref{sec:stratfam} below.
+The aforementioned work of Liu \cite{rliu} used the results of \cite{kpx} to obtain the interpolation of any number of crystalline (and even semistable) periods in families, which together with the results here and by Bellovin \cite{bell} allow one to interpolate any of Fontaine's periods in $p$-adic families.